jracp/FuzzyRoughShuffledFrog/README.md

 ## Run
 To run the program use `./SFLA /Data/{a dataset name}OK.csv {maximum number of stalled} {number of threads} {maximum iteration}`
 For instance, run the code for Breast Tissue dataset with maximum three stall situations, four threads for 10 times, it should be run using: `./SFLA /Data/BreastTissueOK.csv 3 4 10` .
-The classification results will be stored in *classification* folder and
+The classification results will be stored in *classification* folder and the convergence process is stored in *results* folder.

 All datasets are stored in *data* folder and originally adopted from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).